kchresfield/ivr-build-a-thon/README.md

 Go to the [Dialogflow Console](https://dialogflow.cloud.google.com/cx/projects) and sign in with your Google account.

 1. Click on Create Agent.
-2. Enter an Agent Name (e.g., "Plant Order Agent").
+2. Enter an Agent Name (e.g., "Plant Bot").
 3. Select your default language and time zone.
 4. Click Create.